 Sponsor, supporter and exhibitor - Diana Gibson has a long family connection to the Royal Agricultural Society of Victoria.

-Lawrie Griffiths grew up in Ascot Vale, delivering milk from his family dairy and sneaking into the showgrounds with any chance he got.
+Lawrie Griffiths grew up in Ascot Vale, sneaking into the Showgrounds with any chance he got.
+When he joined the RAAF during World War II, the Showgrounds instead became his training ground.

 Sheep exhibitor & judge - Ivan Clifford Heazlewood came from generations of sheep farmers in Tasmania.
 Growing up, he knew being on the farm was all he wanted to do.